 Join our new Facebook Group to keep up-to-date with the latest TBGB news!

-Registration for the Fall 2017 Great Books reading series in now open!
+Registration for the Winter 2018 Great Books reading series in now open!

-Two exciting Great Books Roundtable discussions – Rereading the Western Canon of Classics in Literature and Philosophy and Classic to Modern – start in October and run for 8 weeks.
+Two exciting Great Books Roundtable discussions – Rereading the Classic Works of Literature and Philosophy, Part II, and Classic to Contemporary – start in February and run for 8 weeks.

 January 2018 Conference weekend